esterOSS/ester-Assets/esteros-updater/build-instructions-GUI-arch.md

 gtk4 (install it by typing pacman -S gtk4)\
 meson (install it by typing pacman -S meson)

-To install the neccesary libraries all at once, it is recommended to use the install-lib-arch.sh script to not have to paste each library individually inside of your console or you can also paste this handy command:
+To install the neccesary libraries all at once, paste this handy command:
 ```bash
 sudo pacman -Syy gcc appstream-glib pkg-config cmake gtk4 meson
 ```